Visiting and live-in care across Bournemouth

 At Helping Hands, we only employ the very best individuals that are full of passion for caring for others.
 Whether they have a little or a lot of care experience, we ensure that they undergo a thorough training programme to equip them with the skills they need to deliver the highest standard of care.
 And because we recruit and select our carers via our own Recruitment Teams, we can guarantee consistency of care and carers that have full background checks such as Disclosure Barring Service (DBS) screenings.

 As an industry leader in home care, we only aim for the highest standards.
-To do this, we are fully compliant with the stringent guidelines set by the Care Quality Commission (CQC), ensuring that our service is responsive, effective and safe.
+To do this, all personal care services are provided by our Care Quality Commission (CQC) registered office Helping Hands Dorset, ensuring that our service is responsive, effective and safe.
 We are also members of the Dementia Action Alliance (DAA) and Spinal Injury Association (SIA), who promote the safest and latest practices when caring for those with their respective conditions.

 Areas across Bournemouth that we cover: